Skip to main content

 Run the minimal coding agent

-This demo seeds a tiny buggy workspace, configures a real model, asks a minimal coding agent to fix the bug, runs verification, and writes a qita-ready trace.
+This demo creates a small workspace with a buggy file, configures a real model, asks a minimal coding agent to fix the bug, runs verification, and writes a qita-ready trace.
 You should see output similar to:

 4